tyler-technologies-oss/kong-aws-cloudformation-template/README.md

 Of course, you can use the CloudFormation user interface, supplying the full-stack.yaml as the template file, to kick off this template.

-You may also use the AWS CLI V2 to kick off this template with a command similar to the following:
+The better option is to use the AWS CLI V2 to kick off this template with a command similar to the following:

 ```bash
 aws cloudformation create-stack \